Fortification: Africa

 The entire city of Kerma in Nubia (present day Sudan) was encompassed by fortified walls surrounded by a ditch.
 Archeology has revealed various Bronze Age bastions and foundations constructed of stone together with either baked or unfired brick.

-The walls of Benin are described as the world's second longest man-made structure, as well as the most extensive earthwork in the world, by the Guinness Book of Records, 1974.
-The walls may have been constructed between the thirteenth and mid-fifteenth century CE or, during the first millennium CE.
+The walls of Benin are described as the world's second longest man-made structure, as well as the most extensive earthwork in the world by the Guinness Book of Records, 1974.
+The walls may have been constructed between the thirteenth and mid-fifteenth century CE or during the first millennium CE.
 Strong citadels were also built other in areas of Africa.
 Yorubaland for example had several sites surrounded by the full range of earthworks and ramparts seen elsewhere, and sited on ground.
-This improved defensive potential—such as hills and ridges.
+This improved the defensive potential of preexisting hills and ridges.
 Yoruba fortifications were often protected with a double wall of trenches and ramparts, and in the Congo forests concealed ditches and paths, along with the main works, often bristled with rows of sharpened stakes.
 Inner defenses were laid out to blunt an enemy penetration with a maze of defensive walls allowing for entrapment and crossfire on opposing forces.